Nikolai Vasilievich Demidov

-Nikolai Demidov (Николай Васильевич Демидов; 1884—1953) is Russian Theatre practitioner.
-One of the first three teachers of the Stanislavski's system, trained and officially recognized by Konstantin Stanislavski.
+Nikolai Demidov (Николай Васильевич Демидов; 1884–1953) was a Russian theatre practitioner.
+He was one of the first three teachers of the Stanislavski's system, trained and officially recognized by Konstantin Stanislavski.

 Biography

 Nikolai Demidov got his first professional experience as a theater actor and director at the People's Theater at the Ivanovo Sobriety Society, created by his father.
 In this theater, my father was not only the founder, but also a playwright, director and actor.
 The plays written by him from folk life were published, played at theaters and approved by Ostrovsky himself.
 Vasily Viktorovich did not have a special education; he was a nugget.
 He did a lot for the development and cultural education of his native city.
 Demidov Street in the city of Ivanovo is named in his honor.

 Nikolai Vasilievich was the youngest child in the family.
 He was weak and sickly.
 A serious illness, which the doctors could not cope with, promised the boy an invalid existence and a slow extinction.
 In this state, when doctors even forbade him to study, Nikolai took two pistols and, pressing one to his heart, the other to his temple, simultaneously pulled the triggers.
 One bullet went through the heart, the second into the temple, pierced the bone and got stuck.
 Demidov did not die, but having decided to live, he made every effort to return to an active and full life.
 He healed himself, inventing special gymnastics.
 This gives incredible results: sports health, education in the gymnasium and admission to the university (1907).
 At the age of 20, he created a branch of the St. Petersburg Sports Society in Ivanovo, for which he developed and successfully applied his program of individual physical and moral training of athletes.
 In 1913 he graduated from the medical faculty of the Imperial Moscow University.
 After graduating from the university, he began to practice at the Moscow clinic of Pletnev, specializing in Psychiatry, Yoga and Homeopathy.
 The famous doctor Peter Badmayev introduced Demidov to Tibetan Medicine.
 It was Demidov who contributed to the penetration of the principles of yoga into the teachings of Stanislavsky.

 Friendship with Leopold Sulerzhitsky led to Demidov's acquaintance with Konstantin Stanislavsky, which grew into close cooperation that lasted more than 30 years.
 For many years Demidov was the educator and mentor of Igor, Stanislavsky's son, visited the house almost every day, accompanied his family on summer trips.

 Since 1911 (while still a student at the university), Demidov began to attend the classes and rehearsals of Konstantin Stanislavsky at the Moscow Art Theater, starting to work together as an assistant for working with actors.
 Since 1919, at the insistence of Stanislavsky, Demidov left the medical profession, devoting himself entirely to the theater.